 One of the most severe traumatic dental injuries is the complete loss of a tooth.
 A knocked-out tooth, clinically referred to as an avulsed tooth, may still be saved.
 However, it’s vital to get to an oral surgeon as soon as possible.
 Immediately following the accident, you should pick up the tooth.
 Hold it by the crown, which is the white part, never by the root.
 Rinse the tooth in water, but never scrub the root.

-If possible, try to place the tooth and its root back in the socket.
+Try to place the tooth and its root back in the socket.
 Make sure it’s properly aligned.
 Never try to force the tooth back in, however.
 If it won’t go back in, the important thing is to keep it moist.
 You can use a tooth preservation kit if you have one handy (they are available in drugstores).
-If not, place the tooth in a glass of milk.
-If you have no milk handy, use a glass of water.
+If not, place the tooth in a glass of milk or a glass of water if milk is not available.
 If all else fails, place the tooth in the pouch between your cheek and teeth.
 Be very careful not to bite down on the tooth root.

 Get to an oral surgeon within the hour—the sooner, the better.
-An avulsed tooth has the best chance of being saved if it receives treatment within an hour.
+An avulsed tooth has the highest chance of being saved if it receives treatment within an hour.

-Oral and maxillofacial surgeons in Bucks County, PA
+Oral and Maxillofacial Surgeons in Bucks County & Montgomery County, PA

 A traumatic dental injury can sometimes cause temporary or permanent disfigurement.
 It’s important to choose specialists who can thoroughly evaluate the situation and recommend the most appropriate course of action for restoring your full dental function and your appearance.

-In Bucks County, PA, turn to the oral surgeons at Innovative Implant and Oral Surgery.
-Our oral and maxillofacial trauma doctors provide the personalized care you need in emergency situations.
-Call 215.322.7810 to request a prompt appointment in Newtown and Feasterville.
+In Bucks County and Montgomery County, PA, turn to the oral surgeons at Innovative Oral Surgery & Dental Implants.
+Our oral and maxillofacial trauma surgeons provide the personalized care you need in emergency situations.
+Call us to request a prompt appointment.

 - American Association of Endodontists, Knocked Out Teeth, https://www.aae.org/patients/dental-symptoms/knocked-out-teeth/